Quick Start

 Notebooks

 You can also use Smile in your favorite Notebook.
-We recommend JupyterLab and provide jupyterlab.sh to setup the conda environment of Jupyter Lab for Smile with kernels for Scala, Kotlin and Clojure.
+We recommend JupyterLab and provide jupyterlab.sh to setup the conda environment of Jupyter Lab for Smile with kernels for Scala and Kotlin.
 When you run jupyterlab.sh the first time, it will set up the environment automatically.
 You can update the environment with the option --update later when needed.
-You may install BeakerX with --install-beakerx for other JVM kernels.
-However, it may break the default Scala kernel (Almond).

 In Scala notebooks, it is helpful to add the following code to the notebook.
-We provides many notebook examples in the notebooks directory.
+We provide many notebook examples in the notebooks directory.

 import scala.language.postfixOps